 - What happens if someone doesn't reschedule and no-shows

-Communicating these policies upfront — in your booking confirmation email and on your scheduling page — sets expectations and reduces misunderstandings.
+Communicating these policies upfront, in your booking confirmation email and on your scheduling page, sets expectations and reduces misunderstandings.
+For a ready-to-adapt framework, see our appointment cancellation policy template.
 With meetergo, you can enforce these policies automatically, so you never have to have an awkward conversation about fees or limits.

 Checklist: Reschedule Like a Pro